 When the Stork Arrives Before the Ink Dries: Navigating Birth Certificates in Texas with a Deceased Father

 A scenario that a potential client recently presented to our office involved a mother wanting to add the father of her child to his birth certificate.
 The complicating factor was that the father is now deceased.
 When a woman and a man have a child and are not married there is no legal “presumption” that the man is the father of the child.
 As a result, his name will not necessarily be on the child’s birth certificate.
 This presents challenges and issues ranging from the child’s ability to inherit money from the father’s estate to the child being able to collect social security benefits upon the father’s passing away.

 In the State of Texas, a form available through the Office of the Attorney General called an Acknowledgment of Paternity, offers parents that are not married to sign off on the man being designated as a child’s biological father.
-When both, the biological father and the mother, sign the Acknowledgment form it becomes a legal finding of paternity.
-However, should the biological father die prior to being able to acknowledge paternity a mother or other interested party must undertake additional steps in the legal process to have the father’s name on the child’s birth certificate.
+When both, the biological father and the mother, sign the Acknowledgment form it becomes a legal finding of Paternity.
+However, should the biological father die prior to being able to acknowledge Paternity a mother or other interested party must undertake additional steps in the legal process to have the father’s name on the child’s birth certificate.

-The final step in the process is to have the mother or other party contact the Texas Department of State Health Services where the aforementioned court Order showing the true and correct parents of the child can be submitted.
+The final step in the process is to have the mother or other party contact the Texas Department of State Health Services where the court above Order showing the true and correct parents of the child can be submitted.
 This State agency will add the deceased father to the child’s birth certificate.

 Before attempting to undertake this complicated legal process on one’s own, it is recommended that an interested party contact an experienced family law attorney.
 The Law Office of Bryan Fagan, PLLC is experienced in handling disputed paternity cases effectively for clients across the State of Texas.

 The Complex Process of Acknowledging Paternity with a Deceased Father